axesup/combate/Translate-page-strings.md

 ## Solution

 Within Jade, add the attribute `data-i18n` to the element to set its text.
 The value of the attribute should point to a string in `/app/locale/en.coffee`.
 To set the translated string to an attribute instead of the element's text value, preface the string with the attribute name in brackets.
 Within CoffeeScript, use `$.i18n.t()`.
 Mark sections of templates that are not to be translated with DNT.
+Do not leave English strings in the template.

 ## Details